-Laura McDermott, the founding lead of the HST Mentorship program, describes how an idea that surged while studying the Master in Customer Experience and Innovation became a program that now helps students grow through mentorship.
+Laura McDermott, the founding lead of the HST Mentor Program, describes how an idea that surged while studying the Master in Customer Experience and Innovation became a program that now helps students grow through mentorship.

 From ideation to realization

 In the second term of the MCXI we did a project-based course on Social Impact.
 It was one of my favorite courses of the master and in fact, it led me to begin working in Social Innovation at IE!